kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

 }
 ```

-## Cancellation
+## Cancelation

-You may cancel any in progress orchestration using one of two DELETE endpoints described above.
+You can cancel any orchestration that is in progress or pending using the `PUT /orchestrations/{orchestration_id}/canceled` endpoint described above.

-After you cancel an orchestration, the KEB sets its state to `Canceled`.
-Orchestration with such state is not scheduling any new operations.
-Every pending operation in case of cancel are also marked with `Canceled` state.
+After you cancel an orchestration, KEB sets its state to `Canceled`.
+An orchestration with such a state does not schedule any new operations.

-To provide consistency, cancelled orchestration waits for already processed operations to finish.
-When operations are finished the orchestration queue processing becomes unblocked.
+To provide consistency, a canceled orchestration waits for already processed operations to finish.
+When operations are finished, the orchestration is canceled and the next orchestration from the queue is processed.